panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 All the built-in functions that the language provides are also considered stable dependencies.
 You can use them safely and depend directly upon them.

-However, aside from stable dependencies, there are dependencies that may change under certain circumstances.
-Such *volatile* dependencies have to be separated from stable ones, and designed in a different manner to *avoid your components depend on volatile dependencies directly*.
+However, aside from stable dependencies, some dependencies may change under certain circumstances.
+Such *volatile* dependencies have to be segregated from stable ones and designed differently to *avoid your components depend on volatile dependencies directly*.

 Let's see what volatile dependencies are in the next section.